deadlyvipers/dojo_rules/introduction.md

 I'm pretty fucking awesome.
-I can use git and I like to learn JavaScript.
+I can use git.

+I also know a bit about:

+*JavaScript
+*PHP
+*Python
+*Ruby
+*Frameworks